Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Related Work

 \subsection{Comparative Learning Signals}

 A number of studies explore comparison-based learning approaches that leverage both positive and negative data, extending beyond traditional supervised approaches.
-In contrastive learning~\cite{moco, simclr}, models treat an augmented view of the same image as the positive target and other images as negatives, and train to attract positive pairs closer while pushing negatives apart.
-Recently, preference optimization~\cite{rlhf, dpo, diffusiondpo} has focused on training generative models to favor human-preferred data as positive targets over less-preferred data as negatives, either using a reward model or direct optimization.
-Self-Play fine-tuning~\cite{spin, spindiffusion} further introduces iterative self-improvement, in which the model generates negative targets and compares them with the corresponding supervised targets, which serve as the positives.
+In contrastive learning~\citep{moco, simclr}, models treat an augmented view of the same image as the positive target and other images as negatives, and train to attract positive pairs closer while pushing negatives apart.
+Recently, preference optimization~\citep{rlhf, dpo, diffusiondpo} has focused on training generative models to favor human-preferred data as positive targets over less-preferred data as negatives, either using a reward model or direct optimization.
+Self-Play fine-tuning~\citep{spin, spindiffusion} further introduces iterative self-improvement, in which the model generates negative targets and compares them with the corresponding supervised targets that serve as the positives.

 Despite their different origins—contrastive learning focuses on semantic similarity and preference optimization centers on human judgment—both approaches leverage comparative signals to distinguish desirable from undesirable outcomes.
-This common framework effectively maximizes a lower bound on mutual information between the data and the underlying labels (e.g., class or preference)~\cite{mimax, infonce, infopo}, leading to enhanced performance over purely supervised learning.
+This common framework can be interpreted as maximizing mutual information between the data and the underlying labels (e.g., class or preference)~\citep{mimax, infonce, infopo}, which yields better performance than purely supervised learning.

-While recent subject-driven TTI methods~\cite{rpo, patchdpo} propose reward models based on self-supervised training and apply per-subject preference optimization or patch-wise weighted fine-tuning, they rely on reward models to estimate fidelity gaps and guide learning.
-In contrast, we emphasize the importance of negative signals in fine-tuning zero-shot subject-driven TTI models and generate negative targets with fidelity gaps automatically—without relying on any reward model—to facilitate comparison-based learning and enhance subject fidelity.
+While recent subject-driven TTI method~\citep{rpo} proposes reward models based on self-supervised training and applies per-subject preference optimization, it relies on reward models to estimate fidelity gaps and guide learning.
+In contrast, we emphasize the importance of negative signals in fine-tuning zero-shot subject-driven TTI models and automatically generate negative targets with fidelity gaps—without relying on any reward model—to facilitate comparison-based learning and enhance subject fidelity.